Well, hello! I’m Kelly.

-- Who I Live With: My husband Ty and my girls – 7-year-old Abby and 1-year-old Bailey, and newborn Charlie – plus a dog and five cats.
+- Who I Live With: My husband Ty and my girls – 7-year-old Abby, 2-year-old Bailey, and newborn Charlie – plus a dog and five cats.
 Yes, five.

 - What I Do With My Time: Play with my girls, make lists, study up on how to become a ninja mom when it comes to handling tantrums, eat an entire bag of Uncle Eddie’s cookies in one sitting, and make fun playlists for the whole family without resorting to Yo Gabba Gabba.

 - Where I Live: Austin, Texas, where the weather is gorgeous 2 weeks out of the year and absolutely miserable from May to October.
 But those 2 weeks are totally worth it.

 - Find Me: In your inbox or on Pinterest, Facebook, Twitter, Google+, and Instagram.
 You can also drop me a line here.